MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-invoice-prepayments.md

 ---
-title: Invoice Prepayments | Microsoft Docs
+title: Invoice Prepayments
-description: Prepayments are payments that are invoiced and posted to a sales or purchase prepayment order before final invoicing.
-You might require a deposit before you manufacture items to order, or you might require payment before you ship items to a customer.
-The prepayments functionality enables you to invoice and collect deposits required from customers or to remit deposits to vendors.
-Thus, you can ensure that all payments are posted against an invoice.
+description: Learn how to use prepayments to invoice and collect deposits from customers and remit deposits to vendors in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual